ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

 ### Stored procedures and functions programming style

- - All stored procedures and functions should use ALTER statement and start with the object presence check
+ - All stored procedures and functions should use `ALTER` statement and start with the object presence check
- - ALTER statement should be preceded by 2 line breaks
+ - `ALTER` statement should be preceded by 2 line breaks
  - Parameters name should be in **camelCase**
  - Parameters should be placed under procedure name divided by line breaks
- - After the ALTER statement and before AS keyword should be placed a comment with execution example
+ - After the `ALTER` statement and before AS keyword should be placed a comment with execution example
  - The procedure or function should begin with parameter check
  - Create `sp_` procedures only in `master` database - SQL Server will always scan through the system catalog first
  - Always use `BEGIN TRY` and `BEGIN CATCH`
  - Always use `/* */` instead inline comment `--`
- - Use `SET NOCOUNT ON` for stops the message that shows the count of the number of rows affected by a Transact-SQL statement
+ - Use `SET NOCOUNT ON;` for stops the message that shows the count of the number of rows affected by a Transact-SQL statement
  - Use TOP expression with `()`:
 ```tsql
 -- Not working without ()